About CASA | CASA of Brown County

 The concept of a Court Appointed Special Advocate (CASA) was created in 1977 by Seattle Superior Court Judge David Soukup, who envisioned the idea of appointing community volunteers to advocate for the best interests of children under court protection.

-Today there are more than 85,000 CASA volunteers in 950 state organizations and local programs in 49 states and the District of Columbia.
+Today there are nearly 80,000 CASA volunteers in 950 state organizations and local programs in 49 states and the District of Columbia.

 CASA of Brown County was established as a 501(c)(3) nonprofit organization in 2004, and is a member of the National CASA/GAL Association for Children.

-The CASA child advocacy program serves children up to age 18 who under court protection due to abuse and/or neglect.
+We serve children up to age 18 who under court protection due to experiencing abuse and/or neglect.

 CASA volunteers complete 30 hours of pre-service training, sworn in by the court and partnered with a staff Advocate Supervisor, who provides ongoing support.

-In 2023 alone, 132 CASA volunteers advocated on behalf of 232 children in Brown County!
+In 2024, 150 CASA volunteers advocated on behalf of 302 children in Brown County!

 CASA of Brown County operated a Marinette County CASA Program from the fall of 2016 through 2022, providing a total of 60 CASA volunteers who advocated for 103 children.
 In 2023, CASA of Menominee County, Michigan expanded to include CASA child advocacy services in Marinette County, Wisconsin.